 A little birdy (who could that be?!) had spoken with PeruRail in advance to let them know that Phil’s birthday was in two days time.
 Just 15 minutes into our journey, the staff crowded around us, armed with cake and candle, singing Happy Birthday (in Spanish)!
 You should’ve seen the look on his face – it was a total shock!

 The staff gave us the extra special treatment for the whole journey.
-The train manager served us our hot drinks personally to ensure we could have it with our cake.
+We were served our hot drinks personally by the train manager to ensure we didn’t have to wait and could have them with our cake.

 For the rest of the journey we sat back and enjoyed the amazing views of the Sacred Valley unfolding around us.
 Whoever wrote ‘Ain’t no mountain high enough, Ain’t no valley low enough….’ had obviously never visited this special place.
 The contrast of sheer rocky mountains and low grassy valleys takes your breath away.